The Ultimate Guide to Mixed Reality (MR) Technology

 Introduction to Mixed Reality (MR)

-Mixed Reality Definitions What is Mixed Reality (MR)?
+Mixed Reality Definition What is Mixed Reality (MR)?

 The predominantly virtual spaces where real world objects or people are dynamically integrated into virtual worlds to produce new environments and visualizations where physical and digital objects co-exist and interact in real time.